 - Free trade environment.
 Facilitating the mobility of factors of production (land, labor and capital) so that products can be produced wherever costs are the lowest and exported back to markets without notable duties constraints and other impediments to trade.

 - Information technologies.
 It allows a company to decentralize its processes while maintaining a level of control over its supply chain and informing its suppliers about changes in the demand.
 Events taking place within the supply chain are propagated more quickly so that the function of production is better synchronized with the function of retailing.

 - Multi-provider competition.
-Since platform corporations provide the specification of the products / parts they require (and that many are not very complex), there are a potentially high number of manufacturers that can bid to become suppliers.
+Platform corporations provide the specification of the products and parts they require, ranging from complex to simple.
+In this context, there is a whole ecosystem of manufacturers that can selectively bid to become suppliers.
 This works to the advantage of platform corporations by keeping costs low and it even create a situation of recurrent overcapacity.

 - Transportation.
 The ability to move goods within the supply chain controlled by the platform corporation with a variety of efficient transport modes and terminals.